kunxin-chor/04-spa-crud/README.md

   4. Give the `ShowReviews.jsx` access to the context and display the reviews from there
   5. Allow `AddReview.jsx` access to the context`
   6. Use `Link` to create  navigations

+  ## Branch 04:
+  1. Make the context available in `EditReview`
+  2. Allow the `EditReview` to find the review that we are editing
+  3. Make a reusable ReviewForm component (modular enough for adding a new review, and editing an existing review)
+  4. Establish parent/child communication between the ReviewForm and its parent
+  5. Allow the EditReview to modify the review